About Kuari Pass Trek (Garhwal Tour Packages)

 What is included in the tour

-- Transport support from and to Dehradun: starting from pickup on day 1 to drop on day 6.
+- Starting from a pickup on Day 1 to drop last day

-- Porter and mule support to carry camping equipment.
-Please note that personal luggage can be carried by mules and/or porters on chargeable basis.
+- Porter and mule support to carry camping equipment and NOT personal luggage

 What is NOT included in the tour